JoinColony/colonyJS/docs/_Docs_GetStarted.md

 yarn add @colony/colony-js-adapter-ethers @colony/colony-js-client @colony/colony-js-contract-loader-http
 ```

-Next, we will need to require a specific version of the `ethers` package to work with the version of `ganache-cli` that we have installed in the version of colonyNetwork that we are using in this example.
+Next, we will need to require a specific version of the `ethers` package to work with our setup:

 ```
 yarn add ethers@3.0.27